noahehall/theBookOfNoah/0current/proxy/haproxy.md

 ## links

 - [haproxy docs (start here and ctrl f it)](https://docs.haproxy.org/)
+  - hide that dumb ass sidebar: `document.getElementById('sidebar').style.display = 'none' `
+  - a sorted list of links is at the very bottom: likely where you want to be for exploration
 - [haproxy enterprise docs](https://www.haproxy.com/documentation/hapee/)
 - [haproxy community](https://www.haproxy.org/)
 - [haproxy community docs](https://www.haproxy.org/#docs)